wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-advanced-hunting/includes/kusto.md

 Tabular data flows from one tabular query to another, starting at a data source, and then flowing through a set of data transformations bound together using the pipe (`|`) delimiter.
 Which allows the query to process data and return results without modifying the data or metadata.
 Kusto queries can use the SQL language, or KQL.

-Here’s an example of a Kusto query that counts how many rows in the `Logs` table have a value in the `Level` column equal to the string `"Critical"`:
+Here's an example of a Kusto query that counts how many rows in the `Logs` table have a value in the `Level` column equal to the string `"Critical"`:

 ```PowerShell
 Logs